Rider, Thomas

 Frames:

-Oval fruitwood and oval pressed brass
+Oval fruitwood, oval pressed brass and presumed jewellery settings

 Signature: